Best practice in web design

 - clear and concise when assigning categories in your navigation - this can help users to quickly and easily access information about your company or products

 Remember also that every graphic you add to your website for navigational purposes increases the download time for the user, so keep navigation buttons simple and reuse the same ones throughout your site.

 Ease of finding information

 The success of your website will largely depend on how easy it is for users to find the information that they require.
 In addition to providing good navigation, you can help your users find information by including:

 - a site map

 - content planned and tested with users in mind

 You can also use links within your site to relate different ideas or content.
 Try to anticipate what information users are likely to want next, but at the same time leave them free to make their own navigational choices.

 The 'three click rule'

-Bear in mind the 'three click rule'.
-This is an unofficial design rule that suggests that users should be able to find any information on your site within no more than three mouse clicks.
+The 'three click rule' is an unofficial design rule that suggests that users should be able to find any information on your site within no more than three mouse clicks.
 This may not always be achievable if you are designing a large site.
 In this case, keeping the user informed of where they are, where they have come from and where they are going, should be enough to keep them on task.